Price Heterogeneity as a Source of Heterogeneous Demand: Expenditure-Augmented Utility and Stable Price Heterogeneity

-In this section we study the implications of price heterogeneity in the augmented utility model (AUM).
-We shall focus on two notions of price heterogeneity, both of which are inspired by the behavioral economics literature.
-The first notion is price heterogeneity arising from {\bf inattention to prices}.
-While we have already introduced this idea in the previous sections, we would argue that the augmented utility model is a particularly convenient setting in which to study this phenomenon: since this model is not a constrained-optimization model, we can assume that a consumer who has been inattentive to prices and who has chosen a bundle based on a wrong impression of prices will simply {\em purchase the bundle he intended}; in contrast, in a constrained-optimization model, such an assumption cannot be made because a consumer who chooses a bundle based on the wrong prices could violate the budget constraint.
+In this section, we study the implications of price heterogeneity in the augmented utility model (AUM).
+We focus on two notions of price heterogeneity, both of which are inspired by the behavioral economics literature.
+The first notion is price heterogeneity arising from {\bf inattention to prices} among consumers, leading them to optimize according to idiosyncratic prices that differ from the observed price.
+While we have already introduced this idea in the previous sections, one could argue that the augmented utility model is a particularly convenient setting in which to study this phenomenon: since this model is not a constrained-optimization model, we can assume that a consumer who has been inattentive to prices and who has chosen a bundle based on a wrong impression of prices will simply {\em purchase the bundle he intended}; in contrast, in a constrained-optimization model, such an assumption cannot be made because a consumer who chooses a bundle based on the wrong prices could violate the budget constraint and thus a reconciliation procedure must be added to the model.

 For example, imagine a consumer $i$ who on a shopping trip to a grocery store chooses a bundle that maximizes an augmented utility function.
 However, consumer $i$ is not fully attentive to prices and so chooses the bundle $\mbx$ that maximizes $V(\mbx,-\mbp^i\cdot\mbx)$, where $\mbp^i$ is the consumer's impression of prices, which may differ from the true prices $\mbp$.
 We assume that if $\tilde{\mbx}$ is the outcome of this maximization problem, then $\tilde{\mbx}$ is the bundle bought.
 The consumer may realize at some point that he has made a mistake and total expenditure is different from what he expected, but since groceries form just a subset of the goods purchased by this consumer, it is plausible to assume that he could adjust for this mistake when purchasing other goods in the future.